MoTrPAC/MotrpacRatTraining6moData/README.md

 Due to file size, only normalized sample-level data and differential analysis results corresponding to **training-regulated features** (5% IHW FDR) are contained in this package for chromatin accessibility (ATAC) and DNA methylation (METHYL).
-The full sets of epigenetic results may be downloaded either with an R function in the [MotrpacRatTraining6mo package](https://motrpac.github.io/MotrpacRatTraining6mo/) or through the following public URLs.
+The full sets of epigenetic results may be downloaded either with R functions in the [MotrpacRatTraining6mo package](https://motrpac.github.io/MotrpacRatTraining6mo/) or through the following public URLs.

 **Note that clicking on a [Link]() automatically starts a download.**